yarisvt/tyk-docs/tyk-docs/content/plugins/rich-plugins/plugin-bundles.md

 weight: 3
 ---

 A plugin bundle is a ZIP file that contains your custom middleware files and its associated configuration block (the `custom_middleware` block).
 The idea behind plugin bundles is to enhance the process of attaching and loading custom middleware.
+It allows to avoid duplicating the content of the `custom_middleware` section onto each of your APIs definitions, which is still possible if you do not want to support a bundle server within your global Tyk setup.

 ### Requirements